Mercury Auto Insurance Review

-Mercury Auto Insurance bills itself as an insurance company that believes that policyholders can have the best of both worlds: low premiums and adequate coverage.
+Mercury Auto Insurance has been providing affordable car insurance and other products to consumers since 1962.
+Headquartered in California, Mercury Insurance offers auto, home, condo, umbrella, and business auto insurance in 11 states: Arizona, California, Florida, Georgia, Illinois, New Jersey, Nevada, New York, Oklahoma, Texas, and Virginia. bills itself as an insurance company that believes that policyholders can have the best of both worlds: low premiums and adequate coverage.

-Over the course of its fifty-plus years in business, Mercury Auto Insurance has become the fourth-largest private passenger insurer in California, and one of the fastest-growing insurance companies in the nation.
+Over the course of its fifty-plus years in business, Mercury Auto Insurance has become the sixth-largest private passenger insurer in California, and one of the fastest-growing insurance companies in the nation.
+In 2021, Mercury Insurance made Forbes America’s Best Insurance Firms list, adding to its growing list of awards and recognition across the country.

-When you combine those stats with the fact that the company made Insure.com’s Top Five Insurance Companies for 2018 and Forbes included it on its 2018 America’s Best Mid-Size Employers list, you can see that Mercury Auto is a company whose growth probably won’t stop anytime soon.
+When you combine those stats with the fact that the company made Insure.com’s Top Five Insurance Companies for 2021 and Forbes included it on its 2019 America’s Best Mid-Size Employers list and Best Employers for Women 2020, you can see that Mercury Auto is a company whose growth probably won’t stop anytime soon.

 Your liability coverage is the part of your auto insurance policy that most states require you to carry.
 It protects you from property damage and/or personal injury claims in the event you’re found at fault in an accident.